 What if I tell you a taint of discrimination still lingers in some of the most popular tourist destinations in India against our own countrymen?
 Shocked and disgusted?
 Well, there may not be sign boards of “Dogs and Indians are not allowed” at these places to remind us of the pre-independence era of India, but there are strict restrictions on the entry of Indians.
 It is understandable that foreign tourists constitute a major income for those working in the hospitality industry, but should that translate to contempt for our own people!

-Here’s a list of top 5 places in India where Indian are not allowed
+Here’s a list of the top 6 places in India where Indian are not allowed

 1. Free Kasol Cafe